itguy19/picoCTF-Writeups/Reverse_Engineering/ASCII_FTW.md

 ![image](https://github.com/itguy19/picoCTF-Writeups/assets/125930481/284a6769-947c-4489-b726-e09fb61b4551)

-we see that this file is a Linux executable ELF file.
+we see that this is a Linux executable ELF file.

 ![image](https://github.com/itguy19/picoCTF-Writeups/assets/125930481/b1b3a6ae-dd5c-47c3-9bd6-a332d130d5e4)